 The work shows that closed air drying can dry the Albizia Chinensis faster and more effectively than the opened air drying.
-The closed air drying needed 34 hours for drying 70 planks of $2 \times 0.2 \times 0.02 \text{ m}^3$ with COP of 17.
-It works in higher temperature of air drying than the opened air drying.
+The closed air drying needed 34 hours for drying 70 planks of 2 x $0.2 \times 0.02 \text{ m}^3$ with COP of 17.
+The opened air drying needed 39.5 hours for the same tasks with COP of 10.7.
+The closed air drying works in higher temperature than the opened air drying.
+Although the opened air drying has higher RH difference than closed air drying, it has less absolute humidity difference.
 Improvement can be proposed to make the system working in higher temperature of drying room.